selenasong/Cantonese-Bible-ASR/README.md

 Test data: 1995 pairs (1h 30min)

 We used the Bible New Testament Cantonese dataset we created in Assessment 1, as the training data is of good recording quality, and it is large enough to fine tune a model (14.5 hours) without overfitting.
-Recordings in the training data and their transcriptions were downloaded from bible.is, while dev and test data are from another website (https://www.wordproject.org/bibles/audio/13_cantonese/index.htm) to avoid speaker overlapping.
+Recordings in the training data and their transcriptions were downloaded from bible.is (https://www.faithcomesbyhearing.com/audio-bible-resources/bible-is), while dev and test data are from another website (https://www.wordproject.org/bibles/audio/13_cantonese/index.htm) to avoid speaker overlapping.

 ## FineTuning Details